Other Puzzle Categories

 The Magic 16 ball by Idea Ocean, and the Tetrix Ball Twins from Mefferts.

-King Tut Magic Mummy
+This is the King Tut Magic Mummy

 Get the Mummy to stay in the Sarcophagus (or hop out)